WHY IS BULGUKSA TEMPLE SO FAMOUS? IS IT WORTH VISITING BULGUKSA? WHAT TO SEE AT BULGUKSA TEMPLE NEAR GYEONGJU?

 3. Cheongungyo Bridge and Baegungyo Bridge

 Cheongungyo Bridge and Baegungyo Bridge are the bridges connecting to Jahamun Gate that leads to Daeungjeon Hall.
-It symbolizes bridge connecting the people’s world beneath and the Buddha’s world above.
-This is one of the most impressive part of Bulguksa Temple.
+It symbolizes a bridge connecting the people’s world beneath and the Buddha’s world above.
+This is one of the most impressive parts of Bulguksa Temple.

 4. Daeungjeon Hall